jfriedson/ModelToVoxel/README.md

 ## How it works
+The new gpu_gen.cpp and convertOctree.comp allow octree generation on the gpu directly.
+This dramatically increases the speed of creating the octree.

-The conversion shader fills a buffer with voxel data containing the voxel position, color from the texture, and the smoothed normal of the triangle from it's vertex normals.
+Previously, the conversion shader fills a buffer with voxel data containing the voxel position, color from the texture, and the smoothed normal of the triangle from it's vertex normals.
 This data is then transfered to the CPU and the octree is filled.
 The octree is then sent to the GPU for drawing.

+I am still considering the old conversion shader to combine morton code with an on-disk hash table.
+This would enable nearly instant access time from disk.

 ## Features